 This can be confusing, just know that the most common variant is a modern oboe that plays in either treble or soprano.

-In terms of materials the options are usually wood or plastic, with some pieces of metal (brass, gold, silver).
+In terms of materials, the options are usually wood or plastic, with some pieces of metal (brass, gold, silver).
 This particular one is commonly made of grenadilla or rosewood.
-The material has no effect in sound (our article here) but it does in price and durability.
+The material has no effect on the sound (our article here) but it does in price and durability.

 Before you buy